mikavilpas/blink-ripgrep.nvim/README.md

 ## 🏁 Performance

-Depending on the size of your project and your computer's specifications, the search can be fast or slow.
-Here are a few things you can do to improve
+Generally performance is very good, but depending on the size of your project and your computer's specifications, the search can be fast or slow.
+Here are a few things you can do to improve performance:
-performance:

 - Set the `prefix_min_len` option to a larger number avoid starting a search for very short words.
 This can prevent unnecessary searches and improve